saucelabs/sauce-docs/docs/dev/cli/test-configuration-options.md

 ```

 ### `browserVersion`
 __Description__: identifies the version of the browser you want to use in your test.
-See the [WebDriver W3C Editor website](https://w3c.github.io/webdriver/#dfn-browser-version) for more info.
+See the [WebDriver W3C Specification](https://w3c.github.io/webdriver/#dfn-browser-version) for more info.

 To use the latest stable version of Chrome or Firefox that we support, you can use `"browserVersion": "latest"`.
 You can also use `"browserVersion": "latest-1"` or `"browserVersion": "latest-2"`, etc. to request the next most recent versions of a browser.